 - In fact, most tournament venues and fields are within a convenient distance from the hotels and commuting by public transport is easy

-- with the HRT travel cards and Helsinki Cup guide services included in the tournament package.
+- with the HSL travel cards and Helsinki Cup guide services included in the tournament package.

 - Accommodation is available in rooms for 1 to 4 guests, including amenities.